AarinSalot/front-end-projects/README.md

 # front-end-projects

-All the front-end projects I've done so far.
+All the frontend projects I've done so far.